Wolran/Cub3D/README.md

 - **Automatic Door Management:** Implementation of automatic door management during generation between rooms.
 - **Constant Refresh Rate:** Maintaining a refresh rate between 40 and 90 frames per second.
 - **Fog of War:** Integration of a fog of war with a shader.
-- **Dynamic Change of Fog of War:** Modification of the color and range of the Fog of War based on game stages or in menus
+- **Dynamic Change of Fog of War:** Modification of the color and range of the Fog of War in menus.
+- **Easter egg:** It's up to you to find them.

 ## Run Locally :
 #### Clone the project